daavethedev/brighthr-android/README.md

 # Bright Android Technical Test 2023

 This project forms the basis for the technical task for Android developer applicants.
-Please carefully read these instructions before beginning the task.
+Please CAREFULLY read ALL these instructions before beginning the task.

+The starting code of the application is *DELIBERATELY BAD* - it will not function correctly in its current state.
+The code contains*bugs* and several examples of *bad practice* according to Modern Android Development.
+This gives you the opportunity to demonstrate your ability to fix and improve badly-written legacy code.

-* The task should no more than 3 hours to complete
+* The task should take around 3 hours to complete
 * You are welcome to consult the internet, documentation or code you have written to help you
 * We encourage you to use tools like the debugger and Layout Inspector to diagnose issues.